First Grade Learning Objectives

-- use color words to describe objects.
+- use color and size words to describe objects.

-- identify the names of family members.
+- identify family members.

-- identify and describe animals found in a zoo.
+- identify and describe animals and insects.

-- identify and state preference for some foods.
+- identify and state preferences for foods.

-- demonstrate knowledge of a Hispanic holiday.
+- demonstrate knowledge of Day of the Dead.

 Communication and expression through music and movement is an important part of growth and brain development.
 Students in music learn, develop and improve motor skills.
 The music curriculum provides all students the musical opportunities and experiences necessary to become informed consumers, creators and/or performers of music.